Axwabo/slocLoader/README.md

 Make sure the **enable_auto_spawn** property in the plugin config is set to true.

-View the list of room names and types [here](https://github.com/Axwabo/SCPSL-Helpers/blob/main/Axwabo.Helpers/Config/ConfigHelper.cs) (line 65)
+View the list of room names and types [here](https://github.com/Axwabo/SCPSL-Helpers/blob/main/Axwabo.Helpers.NWAPI/Config/RoomType.cs)

 In the plugin config, add an item to the **auto_spawn_by_room_name**, **auto_spawn_by_room_type** or **auto_spawn_by_location** list.
 There are examples provider for ease of use.